Kuusuma/Kuusuma/README.md

 I'm proficient in **Python, JavaScript, HTML, CSS**, and frameworks like **Django**.

-I'm always learning and currently diving into Kubernetes, Linux, and exploring cloud technologies.
+I'm currently learning Kubernetes, Linux, and exploring cloud technologies.

 My goal is to master web development, data analysis, and secure a role in a top-tier tech company.

-Outside of Tech,I enjoy 📚 reading biographies, 🎨 painting, 🧘‍♂️ practicing yoga, 🚀travelling and exploring the latest in science and technology.
+Outside of Tech,I enjoy 📚 reading biographies, 🎨 painting,  🚀travelling and exploring the latest in science and technology.

 Let's connect!!!